tiiuae/nixpkgs/lib/path.md

 - list with all the components: `[ "foo" "bar" ]`
 - attribute set: `{ type = "relative-path"; components = [ "foo" "bar" ]; }`

-Considering: Paths should be as safe to use as possible, we should generate string outputs in the library and not encourage users to do that instead by returning lists.
+Considering: Paths should be as safe to use as possible.
+We should generate string outputs in the library and not encourage users to do that themselves.

 Decision: Paths are represented as strings.